 Founded in 1976 on the former country estate of architect Howard Van Doren Shaw (1869-1926) in Lake Forest, Illinois, the Ragdale Foundation is a nonprofit artists’ community that provides a peaceful place to work for artists of all kinds from around the world.

 Sybil Shearer intended to offer residencies for contemplation and creation at her original Northbrook studio, but changes to the surrounding area have made this dream impossible.
-Now Ragdale has become the site for an exciting new SYBIL SHEARER STUDIO, funded through a gift from the Morrison-Shearer Foundation and expected to open in 2021.
+Now Ragdale has become the site for an exciting new SYBIL SHEARER STUDIO AT RAGDALE, funded through a gift from the Morrison-Shearer Foundation and expected to open in 2021.
 The new studio will greatly enhance dance creation opportunities while perpetuating a living legacy of Sybil Shearer and Helen Balfour Morrison.

 The SYBIL SHEARER FELLOWSHIP AT RAGDALE began in 2016 and is given annually by the Morrison-Shearer Foundation.